El Ejido – Estadio Municipal de Santo Domingo

 Estadio Municipal de Santo Domingo in 2011

-Poli settled in well to their new surroundings and whilst they never challenged at the top end of La Segunda, they did achieve a decent run of finishes over the following six seasons.
+Poli settled in well to their new surroundings, and whilst they never challenged at the top end of La Segunda, they did achieve a decent run of finishes over the following six seasons.
 This came to an end when the club, beset with financial difficulties in the lead up to the 2007-08 season, finished bottom of the table six points from safety.
-The succeeding years saw Poli challenge for a return to La Segunda, but play-off defeats to Ponferradina and Barcelona B put an end to their dreams.
-Money, or lack of it, was still a problem, leading to the folding of their B team in the summer of 2011.
-Unfortunately, the club’s financial difficulties worsened and came to a head on 22 January 2012.
-After failing to field a team for the previous weeks away fixture, Poli fulfilled the home fixture against Lorca Deportivo, with a team made up of predominantly youth players and lost 0-14.
+The succeeding years saw Poli challenge for a return to La Segunda, but play-off defeats to Ponferradina & Barcelona B put an end to their dreams.
+Money, or lack of it, was still a problem, and with the municipality struggling both financially and under investigation for misappropriation of funds, crucial sponsorship was reduced.
+This led to the closure of Poli’s reserve side in the summer of 2011.
+The club’s financial difficulties worsened and came to a head on 22 January 2012.
+After failing to field a team for the previous week’s away fixture, Poli fulfilled the home fixture against Lorca Deportivo with a team made up of predominantly youth players and lost 0-14.
 A record home defeat in the top three divisions.
-The result was later annulled by an embarrassed Federation and the club apologised for the “misunderstanding”.
-The club promptly resigned from the league following that debacle and was officially wound-up on 30 June 2012.
+The result was later annulled by an embarrassed Federation, and the club apologised for the “misunderstanding”.
+The club promptly resigned from the league following that debacle and was officially wound up on 30 June 2012.

 Polideportivoejido230818a